-We published a discussion paper, 'Restricting fees for some claims management services', in July 2021.
 We sought views about the approach that, at that time, was being proposed by the FCA for CMCs, and the extent to which that approach could be replicated within our Standards and Regulations framework.

 We received 18 responses from our stakeholders, including solicitors and consumer groups.
 We reviewed the responses and, in some cases, reverted to individual stakeholders to explore specific points in greater detail with them.
 We also reviewed a range of data, including information provided by the FOS and the FSCS, and information provided by the statutory schemes following a third part Freedom of Information request.